edsonmomm/edsonmomm/README.md

 - 🌱 In octoker 2023 I participated in the Bootcamp Code Update TQI at Digital Innovation One (DIO) The study case project's can be found <a href="https://github.com/stars/edsonmomm/lists/dio-kotlin-bootcamp" target="_blank">here</a>.
+- 🌱 In december 2023 I participated the Bootcamp "Desenvolvimento Backend com Kotlin" at Digital Innovation One (DIO) The study case project's can be found <a href="https://github.com/stars/edsonmomm/lists/dio-kotlin-bootcamp" target="_blank">here</a>.

-- ⚡ Fun fact: I practice Chinese archery (Pakua)
+- ⚡ Fun fact: I practice Chinese archery (Pa-kua)